ukdeo/AI-ML/README.md

-This github repo is uploaded by TOPPA KHANAL
+This github repo is uploaded by TOPPA KHANAL.
+If any error occur while using this code please consult to Mr. Khanal Toppa